AirswitchAsa/douban-notion-migration/README.md

 forked from [AlieZVzz/Douban-Notion](https://github.com/AlieZVzz/Douban-Notion)

+note: the original repo contains movietracker.py that can be used to update the notion database based on recent douban activity.
+I removed this feature and limited this tool for data migration only.

 part of the project notion-marker. to be used for data migration from douban to entry-based data format.

 ## usage